IdentityModel/AuthorizationServer/README.md

 AuthorizationServer is the foundation for implementing application and API authorization.
 As a first step, we provide an implementation of the OAuth2 authorization framework.

-**This is a really early version - for feedback, bug reports, feature ideas etc., please use the issue tracker**

 ### Concepts